venkovic/cpp-n-pcf/README.md

 $ ./dist/GNU-Linux/npcf nx ny x0 y0 verb data.in
 ```

-data.in: 2D csv data file
+data.in: 2D csv data file.

-nx, ny: Size of the 2D sub-slice of data to analyze
+nx, ny: Size of the 2D sub-slice of data to analyze.

-x0, y0: upper left starting point of sub-slice in data file
+x0, y0: upper left starting point of sub-slice in data file.

-verb: Controls display settings
+verb: Controls display settings.

- - 0: No output
+ - 0: No output.
- - 1: Error messages only
+ - 1: Error messages only.
-- 2: Error messages, 2D slice of data, S2 results and S3 results for comparison
+- 2: Error messages / 2D slice of data / Comparison of S2 and S3 results.

 #### Example: